CAMPAIGN

 Set up your business

-Apply for a Seller's Permit from the CA Department of Tax and Fee Administration (CDTFA).
+• Seller's Permits are from the CA Department of Tax and Fee Administration (CDTFA).
 Every location must have this permit to sell taxable goods.

 Prepare your space